First Setup

 Template packs are pre-built gear specs curated for specific games and activities.
 If your game has a template available, this is the fastest way to get going.

-/pack install-template template:new_world_mutationsTemplate installation requires the Subscriber or Premium tier.
-On the Free tier, you can build everything manually.
+/pack install-template template:new_world_mutationsTemplate installation requires a Subscriber plan.
+On the Free plan, you can build everything manually.

 Option B: Build From Scratch